-- set challenging, aspirational targets for 2020-21, that take account of the current context following the pandemic; - continued to develop the KS4 curriculum offer to better meet the needs of all students and maintain inclusivity; - developed sophisticated data analysis tools to allow us to track student achievement and intervene as appropriate; - reviewed and adjusted our monitoring and performance management protocols; and - further developed the use of Management Information Systems.
+- set challenging, aspirational goals for 2022-23, that take account of the current context following the ongoing impact of the pandemic; - continued to develop the KS4 curriculum offer to better meet the needs of all students and maintain inclusivity; - developed sophisticated data analysis tools to allow us to track student achievement and intervene as appropriate; - · reviewed and adjusted our monitoring and performance management protocols; and - further developed the use of Management Information Systems.

 The school was inspected by OFSTED in June 2019.
 The Sixth Form provision was judged as "Good" but the school was judged as "Requires Improvement".
+The school was further inspected in September 2021 where the leadership of the school was judged as effective in a report focused on behaviour, attitudes and safeguarding.